 Following an agonising wait for fans, Adult Swim officially renewed Rick and Morty back in May 2018, promising not only a fourth series but an incredible 70 episodes, spanning several seasons.
 Though the animated series has always had a cult following, it was season 3 that catapulted Rick and Morty into the mainstream, and it’s not hard to see why.

 Here’s all you need to know about Rick and Morty season 4, from when the second half of the season will air to episode information, returning cast members and the latest teasers.

-The good news is that Adult Swim renewed Rick and Morty not only for season 4, but for a whopping 70 episodes across several seasons, so there's a lot more to come (another 65 episodes, to be precise).
+The other good news is that Adult Swim renewed Rick and Morty not only for season 4, but for a whopping 70 episodes across several seasons, so there's a lot more to come (another 65 episodes, to be precise).

-How many episodes will Rick and Morty season 4 feature?
+How many episodes are there in Rick and Morty season 4?

-Despite the first season packing in 11 episodes, season two and three of Rick and Morty have both featured 10 episodes, suggesting that’ll be the format going forward.
+Despite the first season packing in 11 episodes, seasons two and three of Rick and Morty have both featured 10 episodes, suggesting that’ll be the format going forward.

 However, co-creator Dan Harmon discussed the idea of longer seasons during an interview with EW that suggests there could be a little more than that on the way.

 “I would like to think I’ve learned enough from my mistakes in season three that we could definitely do 14 now, but then I have to say, ‘Yeah but you’re the guy who says we can do 14 who turned out to be wrong so we’re not listening to you now’,” Harmon remarked.